Acadlly 512JSS1 - SS3 Lesson Notes

 When coal undergoes destructive distillation, it yields two allotropes of carbon, namely coke and gas carbon.

-Destructive distillation is a chemical process, which involves is the breaking up of a complex substance by heating it in the absence of air.
+Destructive distillation is a chemical process which involves breaking up a complex substance by heating it in the absence of air.

 Uses of coke

-It is a very good fuel and when ignited it burns almost with no smoke.
+1. It is a very good fuel, and when ignited, it burns almost with no smoke.

 Sugar charcoal can be obtained by dehydrating cane sugar, either by treating it with concentrated sulphuric acid or by heating it in the absence of air.
 It is the purest form of the amorphous variety of carbon.
 It is used in the preparation of artificial diamonds.